cmaloney/dcos-docs/_pages/usage/cli/command-reference.md

         log
             Prints the Mesos logs for the leading master node, agent nodes, or both. ssh
-            Establish an SSH connection to the master or agent nodes of your DCOS cluster.
+            Establish an SSH connection to the master or agent nodes of your DC/OS cluster.

     Options: